 On the sideboard I created a sweet little Christmas vignette with cake plates and cloches, along with some glittery trees and a few vintage-y Santas.

-I love the beading on these silver chargers.
 Of course, you don’t need a charger, you can simply layer your salad plates over your dinner plates, but they do add a little more texture to the table which I love!

 I hope you enjoyed this Christmas table!
 For sources for most of the items on my table, you can click and shop the photos below.